ydengxue/Bootloader-STM32F40x-UART/README.md

 Author: **[Dengxue Yan](https://sites.google.com/site/ydengxue/)**
 ****

 This is a simple bootloader designed for STM32F40x series MCU and is simplified from my single-task OS.
 It has been tested on STM32F407VG.
 The bootloader occupies the lowest 16K internal flash.
-The purpose of this bootloader is to
+The purpose of this bootloader is to:

 1. Support user application update online,
 2. Support CRC verification,